Offgrid Security

 Dawid Czagan is an internationally recognized security researcher and trainer.
 He is listed among top hackers at HackerOne.
 Dawid Czagan has found security bugs in Apple, Google, Mozilla, Microsoft and many others.
 Due to the severity of many bugs, he received numerous awards for his findings.

 The introduction to Malware Binary Triage (IMBT) course provides a comprehensive overview of the malware binary triage process.
-You will learn to reverse engineering and analyze real-world malware samples, including a nation state SMB worm, prolific loaders used by cybercriminals and a ransomware variant that has been used to attack critical infrastructure.
+You will learn to reverse engineer and analyze real-world malware samples, including a nation state SMB worm, prolific loaders used by cybercriminals and a ransomware variant that has been used to attack critical infrastructure.
 You will learn to use Binary Ninja, x64dbg and other common open-source tools to achieve your analysis objectives.
 You will also learn how to analyze advanced malware techniques, including obfuscation, process injection and packing algorithms.

 This course consists of eleven modules, each containing lectures and practical labs to apply the knowledge that you have gained as you complete the training course.
 We provide both practical demonstrations and written materials, so no matter what your learning style is, you can complete the course successfully.